Europa League state of play: Who has qualified from group stage and when is draw for knockout rounds?

 Group C

-Spartak Moscow host Napoli on Wednesday, so Leicester will know what they need to do to progress by the time they kick-off against Legia Warsaw.
+Spartak Moscow beat Napoli 2-1 on Wednesday, so Leicester know what they need to do to progress ahead of kick-off against Legia Warsaw.

 The Foxes cannot afford any slip ups - especially as their final group match is away to Napoli.
 All four teams can still qualify for the knockout stages.